Coalition Against Gendered Violence

 Health Law Society Cancer Pro Bono Project

-- Students work with the Duke Cancer Center to provide legal assistance to low-income cancer patients.
-In addition to providing “Know Your Rights” outreach, students will assist in the preparation of POA’s and Advanced Directives.
+Students work with the Duke Cancer Center to provide legal assistance to cancer patients.
+In addition to providing “Know Your Rights” outreach, students assist in the preparation of Healthcare Power Of Attorney forms, and Advanced Directives.
 For more information and to become involved, please contact Kim Burrucker (Director of Public Interest and Pro Bono).

 Immigration Education Project